 The safety of patients and students is of primary importance.
 You must be physically and mentally able to complete the Essential Functions which are listed below.
 Please review these criteria carefully.
-If you have a documented disability and wish to discuss reasonable accommodations, please contact the Program Director before the program starts.
+If you have a documented disability and wish to discuss the possibility for reasonable accommodations, please contact the Program Director prior to the start of the program.

-Due to the clinical agency's policies, students must submit background checks and urine drug screening prior to the assignment of clinical sites.
+Due to the clinical agencies policies, students are required to submit background checks and urine drug screening prior to assignment of clinical sites.
 Students may be subjected to random drug testing, as deemed necessary by the clinical site, at any time while enrolled in the program.